 How to Socialize a Kitten

 Congratulations on deciding to foster and socialize kittens!
 Spending time with these fuzzy little guys, though a lot of work, will also be a lot of fun.
-We have tons of tips on how to help your mini kitties feel at ease around people, and how to help them grow up to be loving companion animals.
-Now let’s get down to business!
+We have tons of tips on how to help kittens feel at ease around people, and how to help them grow up to be loving companion animals.
+Now let’s get down to business after some important information…

-Alley Cat Allies does not, in general, recommend trying to socialize a feral cat over 4 months of age.
+Alley Cat Allies does not, in general, recommend trying to socialize a community cat (unowned cat who lives outdoors) over 4 months of age.
 However, there is a gray area in which the personality of the individual cat comes into play.
 Between 4 and 8 months of age, if there is time and capacity and if the kitten is showing meaningful signs of social behavior, the decision may be made to place the kitten in a foster home for socialization and eventual adoption.

 But keep in mind that socializing is time-consuming, especially for older kittens.
 It involves interacting with the kittens one-on-one for at least a couple of hours every day, and results are not guaranteed.
 It is important to do an honest assessment of the kitten’s progress during this time.